GSperanza/Manual-and-tar.gz/README.md

     2. Run Rstudio and open the Tools menu -> Global Options;

-    3. Verify all is working: open RStudio and type: version you should get something like:
+    3. Verify all is working by typing: version you should get something like: